Ricci flow and the determinant of the Laplacian on non-compact surfaces: A Polyakov formula for the renormalized determinant

 \subsection{Relation with the relative determinant}

-$ $ The relative determinant was introduced by Werner M\"uller \cite{Mueller:RD} as a way to overcome the problem of the heat kernel of the Laplacian not being of trace class.
-Instead of extending the trace functional to operators that are not of trace class, a model operator is introduced, so that the difference of both operators is of trace class.
+$ $ A circle of ideas from scattering theory was introduced into this context by Werner M\"uller \cite{Mueller:RD} as a way to overcome the problem of the heat kernel of the Laplacian not being of trace class.
+Instead of extending the trace functional to operators that are not of trace class a model operator is introduced so that the difference of the two operators is of trace class.
 One can consider an operator that is naturally related to the surface.
 In the case of finite area, i.e., only cusps ends, the natural model operator is the following: Decompose $M$ as a compact part, $M_{0},$ and the cusps ends, $Z_{hc}.$ The cusps ends are each considered with one boundary that joins the end to the compact part $M_{0}.$ The model operator is the direct sum of the self-adjoint extension of the hyperbolic Laplacian on the cusp ends with respect to Dirichlet boundary conditions at the boundaries, and the operator zero on $M_{0}.$ We denote this operator as $\Delta_{0}.$ The definition of the relative determinant depends on the following facts: